 A. Adjusting Taxable Income to Reflect Real Profits

-• Example: A retail chain using LIFO accounting to reduce taxable income during inflationary periods.
+- Example: A retail chain adopting LIFO inventory accounting to align taxable profits with current cost structures.

 B. Aligning Depreciation and Capital Allowances